Industry information at your fingertips

 The film does not say where Vandorf is located.
 From other clues in the movie, such as a sign in the hospital that reads "verboten" (German for "forbidden"), the style of the policemen's uniforms, and the identity cards of the women who have applied for citizenship from Germany and Austria, it may be assumed that the setting is a fictitious country somewhere near Germany and Austria.
 The actual movie, however, was shot at Bray Studios in Berkshire, England.

 After learning about his girlfriend's pregnancy, Bruno is found hanging from a tree.
 At the inquest, it's ruled that he committed suicide because he didn't want to face the consequences of Sascha (Toni Gilpin) having his baby.
 However, he was on his way to tell her father that he would honor his obligation, so it's unlikely that he suddenly decided to hang himself.
 One possible explanation is that he faced Megaera who turned Sascha into stone, so Bruno hung himself before the same thing happened to him.
+Another is that he was murdered by Namaroff and Ratoff to silence him.

 It was Megaera's spirit, not her actual body that lives in Castle Borski.
 During nights of the full moon, her spirit takes possession of the body of a human woman of the village.
 How Megaera got to Vandorf and why she picked the body of this particular woman is not revealed in the movie.